 For 10 hours each week, participants take part in classes and discussions on the production, business, ecological and social concepts that lie behind the practical work.
-On Monday mornings is the weekly ‘Farm Walk’ where the class does a thorough observation of the whole farm and discusses changes in the crops while strategizing management options and planning the upcoming week’s work.
+On Monday mornings, everyone heads out for a ‘Farm Walk’ where the class does a thorough observation of the whole farm and discusses changes in the crops while strategizing management options and planning the upcoming week’s work.
 On Wednesday and Thursday mornings we meet in the classroom for lectures and discussions based on our farming and business curricula and we review and refine the farm’s business, marketing and record keeping aspects.
 We also check-in regularly to discuss and develop our communication skills and foster a group dynamic that is positive and productive.
 With a small class size of 8-10 students, our program fosters a friendly atmosphere that makes farming and learning fun!

 In addition to time spent on the farm and in the classroom, participants work on independent reading and research projects including a personal business plan and a farm-based research project.
 After initial group discussions on the projects, participants work independently in their own time and meet separately with the Training Director every two weeks to review the progress made and determine the next steps.
 When completed, participants share and present their reports to the group.
 Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and to help them create a realistic plan towards accomplishing them.
 The farm-based research projects will be focused on developing or improving aspects of the farm and may include crop variety trials, soil management alternatives, pest management strategies, resource conservation strategies or other participant initiatives approved by the staff.
 Each project lasts 12 weeks and generally takes 50 — 60 hours to complete.